 9. Vabogu 12x50 High Power Monocular

-It includes the most recent quick alignment smartphone holder and tripods.
-It’s compatible with both the iPhone and the Samsung.
-It's simple to set up and provides high-quality images and videos to share with your friends.
+The model comes with the most modern quick-align smartphone holder and tripods.
+It works with both the iPhone and the Samsung.
+It's easy to use and offers high-quality videos and photographs to share with your family and friends.

 PROS